JessA-L/codepathSITE-prework/README.md

     <ul>	If I had more time to devote to this project, I would make it so that you can’t click any button before the start button.
 Currently, the user can press buttons 1-4 and the tones will play prior to starting the game.
 I would also eliminate the user’s ability to make their guesses before the sequence has finished playing. <br>

 	I wasted a lot of time trying to figure out the amount that I should decrease the clueHoldTime cluePauseTime variables in order to speed up the clue sequence each turn.
 In hindsight, I should have taken the time to find a way to play only the last clue sequence with 8 tones.
-This would have saved a lot of time and frustration and would save time if I wanted to add additional features. <br>
+This would have saved a lot of time and frustration and would save time if I wanted to add additional features. <br><br>

 	If I had a few more hours, I would make a little song play when the start button is clicked, before the first sequence is played.
 I would also try to make this project more accessible in order to maximize the amount of users who could play and find enjoyment from it.
     </ul>